-Undergraduates are encouraged to pursue laboratory or industrial research during the school year or summer break.
+Undergraduates within the School of Engineering & Applied Sciences are encouraged to pursue independent laboratory or industrial research during the academic year or summer break.

-Many Washington University faculty have research openings for students.

-First, reach an agreement with a faculty member, who is willing to serve as supervisor, as to the objective and scope of the Project.
-The faculty supervisor must be either full time in the School of Engineering or affiliated with the Department of Biomedical Engineering.
+Many Washington University in St. Louis faculty have research openings for students.
+Students should reach an agreement with a faculty member who is willing to serve as supervisor on the objective and scope of the project.
+The faculty supervisor must be either employed full time in the School of Engineering or affiliated with the Department of Biomedical Engineering.

-- a clear and concise statement of the objective of the project;
+- A clear and concise statement of the objective of the project.

-The proposal will be evaluated by the Biomedical Engineering Department Undergraduate Studies Committee and approved for total course credits and engineering topics units.
+The proposal will be evaluated by the biomedical engineering department Undergraduate Studies Committee and approved for total course credits and engineering topics units.
 A copy of the approved proposal shall be placed in the student’s file.